reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 ### Why synchronization may need to happen more than once {/*why-synchronization-may-need-to-happen-more-than-once*/}

-Imagine this `ChatRoom` component receives a `roomId` prop that the user picks in a dropdown.
+Imagine this `ChatRoom` Component receives a `roomId` prop that the user picks in a dropdown.
 Let's say that initially the user picks the `"general"` room as the `roomId`.
 Your app displays the `"general"` chat room:

 ```js {3}
 const serverUrl = 'https://localhost:1234';